re-mote-sensing/re-mote/README.md

 ### Low-cost Water Quality Sensing and Turtle Tracking

-This is a software and hardware infrastructure for long-term monitoring of water quality parameters and seasonal monitoring of turtle movements which normally cost 10k or more to make, but you can do it by yourself with 1/10 of the price.
+This is a software and hardware infrastructure for long-term monitoring of water quality parameters and seasonal monitoring of turtle movements that normally cost a lot more to make, but you can do it by yourself at a fraction of the price compared to commercial products.

 <div align="center">
     <img src="Documentation/Pictures/mw_tt.webp" height="350px">